 - Missing elements, broken relationships, or isolated entities: These could point to a wrong or incomplete diagram.

 - Unexplained acronyms: Aways write the expanded acronym first, then use the abbreviation.
 It’s also a good idea to put all acronyms in a glossary for reference.

 - Vague or generic terms: Avoid anything that could be interpreted in different ways.

 - Unexplained technologies, frameworks, or scripting languages: These shouldn’t feature in the diagram, but you should include a rationale as to why you’ve chosen certain things.

-- Too much information — or too little: A good architectural diagram isn’t cluttered, but it is self-contained and includes all relevant information.
+- Too much information — or too little: A good architectural diagram isn’t cluttered, but it instead self-contained and includes all relevant information.
 To strike this fine balance, revise and improve upon your first draft.
-Remember: it’s all in the edit.
+Remember: It’s all in the edit.

-It’s the same with architecture diagrams: setting out this information helps you and your stakeholders navigate the project and brings clarity across the board.
+It’s the same with architecture diagrams: Setting out this information helps you and your stakeholders navigate the project and brings clarity across the board.
 Using cloud-based diagramming software to create a diagram everyone can access is another way to maintain consistency because changes are tracked in real-time.
-This means you won’t have to send out version updates or worry about people working on or viewing an outdated diagram: everyone is on the same page, together.
+This means you won’t have to send out version updates or worry about people working on or viewing an outdated diagram: Everyone is on the same page.

 Cacoo’s software allows you to insert and edit your infrastructure directly into the cloud-based diagramming tool.
 Try it today!